 If a tooth is too damaged for a filling, but doesn’t quite need a full-coverage crown, then an inlay or onlay is the perfect choice.
 Inlays and onlays are often nicknamed “three-quarter crowns” because they restore up to 3/4 of the tooth’s structure, allowing it to function as a whole once again.
 Each restoration is made of a lab-manufactured porcelain material that is custom fitted to the tooth being restored.

 The treatment process: Having onlays and inlays placed is very similar to placing a crown.
-At the first appointment, Dr. Sellers removes any damaged or decayed enamel and takes an impression of the tooth.
+At the first appointment, our dentists remove any damaged or decayed enamel and take an impression of the tooth.
 A temporary restoration is placed in the tooth while the impression is sent to our laboratory for fabrication.
 In about two weeks, the custom-fitted inlay or onlay is ready to be bonded permanently into place on the cleaned, conditioned tooth.

 The treatment process: During the crown-prep appointment, the compromised enamel will be removed and the tooth will be re-shaped for optimum crown support.
 An impression of the tooth will be taken and sent to our dental lab, and the tooth will be covered with a temporary crown until the permanent one is ready for delivery.
 In one-to-two weeks, your permanent crown is ready to be cemented into place.

 Dental bridges have long been one of the most reliable ways to replace one or two missing teeth.
 A bridge is a three- or four-tooth restoration that is suspended over the area of the missing tooth and supported by the adjacent healthy teeth.
 All of our bridges are completely metal-free, ceramic restorations.
 Since there is no metal base involved, the bridges are more aesthetic and there’s no concern over metal showing through over time.